 How are "Persistent Cookies" used?

 The OMB Memo M-10-22, Guidance for Online Use of Web Measurement and Customization Technologies allows Federal agencies to use persistent cookies in addition to temporary session cookies.

 We use persistent cookies to help us recognize new and returning visitors to the EGRP website.
 Persistent cookies remain on your computer between visits to the EGRP website until they expire.
 We do not use this technology to identify you or any other individual site visitor.

 EGRP uses persistent cookies to enable analytics tools to measure how new and returning visitors use the EGRP website over time.
-We also use survey tools that use persistent cookies to block repeated invitations to take the survey.

 The OMB Memo 10-22 Guidance defines our use of persistent cookies as "Usage Tier 2 - Multi-session without Personally Identifiable Information (PII)."
 The policy says, "This tier encompasses any use of multi-session web measurement and customization technologies when no PII is collected."